 Heterogeneous populations should of course not be expected to be well mixed.
 Their contacts are unevenly distributed with respect to their number as well as to other parameters such as age group and profession.
 Referring back to the schematic example of the two cohorts, one will only reap the full benefit of a targeted protection strategy if the population is well mixed.
 If the vulnerable remain permanently segregated, instead, in close mutual contact rather than dispersed within an already largely immunized population, the risk of devastating outbreaks among them is not diminished as much as it could be (``dry-tinder effect'')\footnote{N. Rondinone, CT Insider 2021: \url{http://www.ctinsider.com/news/article/What-we-know-about-one-of-CT-s-deadliest-16640827.php}}.
 Generally speaking, beyond a population's susceptibility distribution, one also needs to address its heterogeneous contact networks, if one wants to fully understand the spreading of an epidemic.
 In \emph{clustered networks}, the connections are skewed to favor members of the same clique.
 Cliques are densely intra-connected but only weakly inter-connected.
 Accordingly, in such networks, infections initially spread very well but then slow down and remain more confined than naively expected.
 In other words, the fire of infection burns fast but extinguishes easily.
 To reach the next clique or cluster, the epidemic has to pass via narrow population \emph{bottlenecks}, where only a few pathogens can pass, so that details matter and chance rules~\cite{SmerlakBottleneck}.
 (This ``reign of small numbers''~\cite{frey-kroy:2005} plays a prominent role in virus evolution, as discussed further below.)

 The topological feature of contact clustering may thus considerably impede the global spread of a disease compared to tree-like contact networks, while it facilitates contact tracing~\cite{PropertiesHighlyClusteredNetworks,eames:2008}.
-Besides nursing homes, typical real-world examples for clusters could be households and school classes, say, but also an infected organism itself or its individual organs.
-While a pathogen may find it easy to spread within a single organ, it may turn out very difficult to invade the next, and similarly for social groups.
-As a consequence, real-world epidemics only reach a smaller part of the population than predicted by the test-tube models, but most of that relatively easily.
+Besides nursing homes, typical real-world examples for clusters could be households and school classes, say, but also an infected organism or its organs.
+While a pathogen may find it easy to spread within one organ, it may turn out difficult to invade the next, and similarly for social groups.
+As a consequence, real-world epidemics only reach a smaller part of the population than predicted by test-tube models, yet most of it relatively easily.
 This conclusion resonates well with the above-mentioned findings by Jülicher and coworkers.
 And indeed, their approach can also be interpreted as an attempt to effectively incorporate some contact heterogeneity into the simple SIR model.
-In practice, however, clustering and distributed susceptibility or transmissibility are distinct features that interfere with each other.
+In practice, however, clustering and distributed susceptibility or transmissibility are distinct features that interfere with each other \cite{grossmann-etal:2021}.